stefan-it/stefan-it/README.md

 ### 📃 Publications

+* Stefan Schweter and Luisa März.
+Triple E - Effective Ensembling of Embeddings and Language Models for NER of Historical German.
+Experimental IR Meets Multilinguality, Multimodality, and Interaction - Proceedings of the Eleventh International Conference of the CLEF Association (CLEF 2020).
+To appear.

 * Stefan Schweter and Sajawel Ahmed.
 [Deep-EOS: General-Purpose Neural Networks for Sentence Boundary Detection](https://corpora.linguistik.uni-erlangen.de/data/konvens/proceedings/papers/KONVENS2019_paper_41.pdf).
 In Proceedings of the 15th Conference on Natural Language Processing (KONVENS 2019).

 * Alan Akbik, Tanja Bergmann, Duncan Blythe, Kashif Rasul, Stefan Schweter and Roland Vollgraf.
 [FLAIR: An Easy-to-Use Framework for State-of-the-Art NLP](https://www.aclweb.org/anthology/N19-4010/).
 In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics (Demonstrations).